 Thesis Statement

 The thesis of this article is that the fundamental motivation of philosophers and motivational mentors is the same: to propose a method by which one can live a fuller and happier life.
 The philosophers and motivational mentors we discuss offer knowledge, based on logic and life experience, which can lead to a happier and more meaningful life.
 In general, it can be said that they offer methods based on their desire to help people achieve self-realization and guide them towards success and fulfillment within the unclear and confusing reality of human life.
-Their advice is not based on concepts of reward and punishment in the World to Come Rather, their works deal with this world as it is: without illusion, but with hope.
+Their advice is not based on concepts of reward and punishment in the “next world”.
+Rather, their works deal with this world as it is: without illusion, but with hope.

 The article examines two ways of dealing with the fundamental human need for happiness.
 One is derived from three philosophers: Søren Kierkegaard, Jean-Paul Sartre, and Lucius Annaeus Seneca.
 The second comes from two motivational mentors: Brian Tracy and John C. Maxwell.
 We show that three common elements form the basis of the advice of the philosophers and the motivational mentors: 1. setting goals; 2. proper use of time; 3. taking action.